elpheria/contrib/README.md

 # contrib
-This is a place for various tools which Qaap sysadmins, devs and devops use.
+This is a place for various tools which Elpheria sysadmins, devs and devops use.
 There should be a specific readme document for each tool in a separate corresponding directory.

 ## How to use this repository as a submodule/subproject